Rhnm/cm3070-final-project/designs/README.md

 Design System: TaskPulse

-This folder houses the core design assets and guidelines for the TaskMaster task management application.
-TaskMaster's design system aims to deliver a streamlined, intuitive, and visually pleasing user experience across all platforms.
+This folder houses the core design assets and guidelines for the TaskPulse task management application.
+TaskPulse's design system aims to deliver a streamlined, intuitive, and visually pleasing user experience across platforms and is built using ReactNative.

 Key Design Principles